yugabyte/yugabyte-db/docs/content/latest/admin/yb-tserver.md

 #### --server_broadcast_addresses

-Public IP or DNS hostname of the server (along with an optional port).
+Public IP or DNS hostname of the server (with an optional port).

 Default: `0.0.0.0:9100`